craigea92/the-dom-project/README.md

 ## What is the DOM?
 The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.

+## Const vs Let
+`const` is a signal that the identifier won't be reassigned. `let` is a signal that the variable may be reassigned.